0xBitFox/vault-loan-shield/VERCEL_DEPLOYMENT.md

 - [ ] SSL certificate is active
 - [ ] Custom domain configured (if applicable)
 - [ ] Analytics and monitoring set up

+## Security Best Practices

+- Never commit API keys to version control
+- Use environment variables for all sensitive data
+- Regularly rotate API keys
+- Monitor for unauthorized access
+- Use HTTPS for all communications

 ## Support